 In this article, we’ll warn you about outdated funding information for vets, tell you about the funding currently available to you, and point you toward some other resources for veteran small-business owners.

 You also won’t find any VA business grants.
 Grants specifically for veterans do exist, but not through the VA.
+Again, sorry.

-With this information in mind, we’ll spend the rest of this article talking about all the forms of funding available to you as a veteran business owner, including loans, grants, and angel investors.
+But don’t leave just yet.
+You might not be able to get a VA business loan, but that doesn't mean you can’t get working capital.
+And now that you know the (sad) truth about VA business loans, we’ll spend the rest of this article talking about all the forms of funding available to you as a veteran business owner, including loans, grants, and angel investors.

 Outdated funding for veteran-owned businesses